Ikachii/Saudi-ZATCA-QR-Code-Processor/README.md

 import os
 import cv2

+# Function to read all images from a folder
 images = []
 for filename in os.listdir(folder):
+    # Use OpenCV to read the image file
     img = cv2.imread(os.path.join(folder, filename))

+    # If the file is not an image, skip it
     if img is not None:
         images.append(img)

+# Return the final list of images
 return images
 ```